eric-erki/HomeGenie/source/content/docs/scheduling.md

 **Event type**

 There are three types of event:

-- **standard**: can be defined by one or more occurrence of time and/or time range and can optionally be limited to certain days or months.
+- **standard**: can be defined by one or more occurrence of time and/or time ranges and can optionally be limited to certain days or months.
 - **date period**: same as *standard* event but it will only be valid during a given period of the year.
 - **custom cron expression**: can be defined with textual expressions that are described